 Jura Creek Canyon begins near the Hamlet of Exshaw on Highway 1A and is wedged between Door Jamb Mountain and Loder Peak to the East with Exshaw Mountain on the West.
-The early morning drive west from Calgary, and west on Hwy 1A via the Exshaw exit, deliver us to parking near hydro line access just east of the entrance to the Graymont Exshaw Plant.
+The early morning drive west from Calgary, and west on Hwy 1A via the Exshaw exit, ends at parking near hydro line access just east of the entrance to the Graymont Exshaw Plant.
 There are several parking options.

 The dirt road beneath the hydro lines heads west towards the rustic road heading north to the 'V' between the mountains.
-We aim west, then north, and let common sense prevail.
+A matrix of trail and road aim west, then north, and allow common sense to prevail.

-About a kilometre (5/8 mile) later, Ewa and I arrive at the rocky Jura Creek drainage which heads south towards a magnificent view of Pigeon Mountain on the far side of the Bow River.
-We take a few minutes to bask in the sun and repair Ewa’s crampons before securing the strap-on insteps to our hiking boots and navigating the ice leading into Jura Creek Canyon.
+About a kilometer (⅝ mile) later, arrival occurs at the rocky Jura Creek drainage which heads south towards a magnificent view of Pigeon Mountain on the far side of the Bow River.
+Hiking crampons ease navigation over the ice leading into Jura Creek Canyon.

 Canyons have a special feel to them.
 There is a peace and solitude about them.
 Often blocked by fast running water in summer, they become fascinating and powerfully confined journeys over ice and snow in winter.
 Timing and temperature for safe and successful navigation is important.
 The snow-covered ice at the bottom of Jura Creek Canyon begins to narrow immediately and within a very short distance it is easy to touch both sides in a single arm span.

-The short, narrow canyon opens to a broad, sun-filled valley as we continue to hike north.
+The short, narrow canyon opens to a broad, sun-filled valley as the fascinating hike continues north.
 The valley floor is littered with smooth, rounded boulders which have been tumbled by erratic and powerful water flow for thousands of years.

-There are many, artistic images, created by wood, rock and snow, combined with sun and shadow, along the valley floor.
-Reflected sunlight is intense and serious UV and polarized eye protection is a good idea.
+There are many, artistic images along the valley floor which are created by wood, rock and snow, combined with sun and shadow.
+Reflected sunlight is intense and serious UV and polarized eye protection is essential.

-Perhaps two kilometres (1 and 1/4 miles) north along the valley, a massive slanted slab comes into view above the east side of the valley.
-The massive outcropping appears to be a component of 2,097 m (6,880 ft) Loder Peak and suggests this may be where its base may create the east side of the false fault which is our objective for the day.
+Perhaps two kilometers (1¼ miles) north along the valley, a massive slanted slab comes into view above the east side of the valley.
+The massive outcropping appears to be a component of 2,097 m (6,880 ft) Loder Peak and suggests this may be where its base may create the east side of the false fault which is the objective for the day.

-Ewa and I arrive at the location of the false fault with Exshaw Mountain looming above us, to our left, on the west side of the narrowing valley.
+The hike becomes an easy scramble past the location of the false fault with Exshaw Mountain looming above to the left, on the west side of the narrowing valley.

 A single section of running water, probably influenced by a source of nearby warmer spring water, is the only place along the entire length of Jura Creek with crystal-clear, open water.
 One of the two, tiny pools is partially covered with ice and their uniqueness and isolation justify a couple of photographs.
 A short distance further, Jura Creek Canyon narrows again for the last time on this hike.

 The reverse trip through the initial section of Jura Creek Canyon presents a refreshing breeze blowing towards us.
 The narrow and steep canyon walls provide a different perspective in the opposite direction.
-The canyon is a mecca of optical illusion.
-Large boulders which appear to be cubic, are not.
-It is a world of angles, shadow, and light.
+The canyon is a mecca of optical illusion where large boulders which appear to be cubic, are not in a world of angles, shadow, and light.

-Just prior to exit from the canyon, we re-encounter the cascading ice fall which begs to be enjoyed.
-Our inner children grasp the opportunity to slide down the short span of slick ice.
-In summer, it will be a beautiful white waterfall.
+Just prior to exit from the canyon, cascading ice falls begs to be enjoyed.
+Inner children grasp the opportunity to slide down the short spans of slick ice.
+In summer, the ice fall will be a beautiful white waterfall.